srri-zz/OpenRelay/docs/planned.rst

   * To support services like chat or web apps

-* Search and distributed content indexing
+* Search and distributed content indexing |started|

   * Provide full text search capabilities for all content in the OpenRelay network